dribnet/purvs/README.md

 - end2: angle to end the circle
 - rectX: x position of the rectangle
 - rectY: y position of the rectangle
-- rectH: height of the rectangle
+- rectX2: height of the rectangle
-- rectW: width of the rectangle
+- rectY2: width of the rectangle
-- rotate: rotates the rectangle
 - flipX: Arc x to swap numerical value with y
 - flipY: Arc y to swap numerical value with x
+- StrokeW: Changes the thickness of the line

   First tutorial for PS2.
 Getting used to using github desktop and changing files.
 Made a simple design using arcs as a basis for my design.
 Also uploaded a variety of different sketch ideas.